Forward utility and market adjustments in relative investment-consumption games of many players: Introduction

-The literature on portfolio management for agents with utility preferences with performance concerns is a growing one, benchmarking is a feature of human nature and critical for fund managers who need to keep the fund competitive.
+The literature on portfolio management for agents with utility preferences under performance concerns is a growing one.
+Benchmarking is a feature of human nature and critical for fund managers who need to keep the fund competitive.
 We refer to the excellent economic and finance motivations found in \cite{AnthropelosGengZariphopoulou2020} and also \cite{BielagkLionnetDosReis2017,LackerZariphopoulou2017,lackersoret2020many}.
-In this work, we build on the structure proposed firstly in \cite{EspinosaTouzi2015} and then in \cite{FreiDosReis2011}, and afterwards expanded by \cite{BielagkLionnetDosReis2017,LackerZariphopoulou2017,deng2020relative,lackersoret2020many}.
+In this work, we build on the structure proposed firstly in \cite{EspinosaTouzi2015} and then in \cite{FreiDosReis2011} and \cite{BielagkLionnetDosReis2017,LackerZariphopoulou2017,deng2020relative,lackersoret2020many}.
 Additionally, we point the reader to the beautiful introductions of \cite{LackerZariphopoulou2017,lackersoret2020many} who brought those concepts to the framework of mean field games.
-Further, those works also make for an excellent review of mean field games in the context of the Merton problem, which is the framework underlying our work.
-Investment under performance concerns has been taken up in many variants, most recently: \cite{deng2020relative} analyse a partial information finite-player CARA utility game with performance concerns employing Forward Backward SDE (FBSDE) machinery (market model with stochastic coefficients) and applying deep learning techniques for their numerical study, see \cite[Table 1]{deng2020relative}. \cite{fu2020mean} work in the same context but address the mean field game in the full non-Markovian framework and using mean field FBSDEs, see also \cite[Table 1]{fu2020mean}.
+Further, those works also make for an excellent review of mean field games in the context of the Merton problem.
+Investment under performance concerns has been taken up in many variants, most recently: \cite{deng2020relative} analyse a partial information finite-player CARA utility game with performance concerns employing Forward Backward SDE (FBSDE) machinery (market model with stochastic coefficients), see \cite[Table 1]{deng2020relative}. \cite{fu2020mean} works in the same context but addresses the mean field game in the full non-Markovian framework using mean field FBSDEs, see also \cite[Table 1]{fu2020mean}.
 Aspects of investment under relative consumption are much less explored, only in \cite{lackersoret2020many}.